Plan a Trip Along la Ruta Panorámica

 Where to Stay

 Along the western Ruta Panorámica, there are many charming haciendas where you can spend the night.
 In Maricao, there’s Hacienda Juanita, a coffee plantation with cabins, a lovely coffee shop, and a heated pool for guests.
-In Adjuntas, you can plan a stay at Parador Villas Sotomayor, where the rooms are elegant and comfortable, there’s an on-site restaurant, as well as a camping park, horseback riding, and their own coffee farm.
+In Adjuntas, you can plan a stay at Parador Villas Sotomayor, where the rooms are comfortable, there’s an on-site restaurant, as well as a camping park, horseback riding, and a coffee farm.

 What You Need to Know

 If you plan to drive across the Ruta Panorámica, try to get a rental car that’s comfortable, sturdy, and can handle steep ascents and descents, preferably with good gas mileage.
 This is where you may want to splurge.
-It would also be helpful to ask if they have any road maps available, in case the GPS doesn’t work or you lose cell phone service.
+It would also be helpful to ask if they have any road maps available if the GPS doesn’t work or lose cell phone service.

 And don’t forget to bring sneakers or hiking boots, sunblock, bug repellent, bathing suits, and towels.
 You never know where the road will take you.